cheshrkat/buttondivtutorial/readme.md

 #### Does the DIV prevent text selection?

-If you click and drag on a `button`, the text will not be selected.
+If you click and drag your mouse on a `button`, the text will not be selected.
 But if you click and drag on a `div`, the text is selected as though it was general non-interactive text.
+You need to handle this in your CSS by setting `user-select: none;` on the `div`.

 Background: [MDN: CSS user-select](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select)

 #### Does the DIV get the correct cursor when you hover over it?

 When you hover over a button, you see the `default` cursor (pointer), which indicates it is interactive.
 If you hover the `div`, you'll see the `text` cursor (I-beam) which indicates the text can be selected - but this `div` is meant to be a button, which should not be selected.
+You can fix this in your CSS with `cursor: default;`.

 Background: [MDN: CSS cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor)

 #### Is it possible to reach the DIV using the keyboard?

-To activate a control with the keyboard, the user needs to be able to move focus onto that control first.
+To activate a control with the keyboard, the user needs to be able to move focus onto that control.
 Open up your solution and hit the tab key a few times - you'll see focus move on to the default button, the styled button, but then it will skip to the checkbox that disables the controls.

 This happens because `button`s are focusable elements, but `div`s are not.
 You need to add the `div` to the document's natural tab order, by adding a `tabindex` attribute.